kndl/tumbleweed-pioneer/_pages/about.md

 ### Things going on this year

 Upcoming events:
-- May 5: Free, prompt-based writing workshop starts!
-(Virtual.
-Stay tuned for details!)
+- May 5: Free, prompt-based writing [workshop starts](https://mylifeprompted.com/register)!
+(Sign up to start any Monday in May!)
 - May 16: Hosting workshop session at [Boulder Startup Week](https://boulderstartupweek.com/)
 - <s>April 26</s> (Rescheduled for Fall): Storytelling at [Boulder Story Collective](https://storycollective.org/)